meltano/meltano/docs/src/docs/settings.md

 When using PostgreSQL as your [system database](/docs/project.html#system-database), you can choose the target schema within that database by adding
 `?options=-csearch_path%3D<schema>` directly to the end of your `database_uri` and `MELTANO_DATABASE_URI`.

-You are also able to add multiple schemas, which PostgreSQL will work through from left to right until it finds a valid schema to target by using `?options=-csearch_path%3D<schema>,<schema_two>`
+You are also able to add multiple schemas, which PostgreSQL will work through from left to right until it finds a valid schema to target, by using `?options=-csearch_path%3D<schema>,<schema_two>`

-If you dont target a schema then by default PostgreSQL will try to use the public schema.
+If you dont target a schema then by default PostgreSQL will try to use the `public` schema.

 ```bash
 postgresql://<username>:<password>@<host>:<port>/<database>?options=-csearch_path%3D<schema>